-Until we know if the UK will be leaving the European Union on Friday 29 March with or without a deal in place – it's impossible to say for sure whether there'll be disruption to flights.
+Until we know if the UK will be leaving the European Union with or without a deal in place – it's impossible to say for sure whether there'll be disruption to flights.

 There is also a risk that if your holiday is cancelled because of Brexit-related flight disruption, you will not be covered for hotel, car hire and other associated costs.

 If you're worried, do check your policy now – and if you do want cover for disruption, you need to sort it now or risk not being able to get it.
-See our Will your travel insurer cover your holiday against Brexit flight disruption? news story for more.
+See our 25 Brexit need-to-knows for more.

 Annual travel insurance for under-65s

 The big question to ask yourself is – are you going away at least twice in the next 12 months?
 If so, consider an annual policy, if not go for single trip.

 The tool below lists the cheapest annual policies for all travellers aged under 65 and without medical conditions which meet our minimum criteria (see our Over-65 and Pre-Existing Conditions travel guides for more).

 Cheapest no-frills single trip travel insurance for under-65s

 If you're only going on holiday once in the next year, a single trip policy could be the cheapest option but do compare the single trip premium against an annual multi-trip policy as it could be cheaper or better to opt for an annual policy.

 Before committing to a worldwide policy, check where your destination is deemed to be, as some providers – Allianz, Insure and Go and Coverwise – class Egypt, Morocco, Turkey and Tunisia as Europe.